What is a Notice to Complete?

 Challenging a Notice to Complete

-While a notice to complete is a legally binding document, you can challenge it under certain conditions.
-If you believe the notice is invalid or unjustified, you may have grounds to dispute it.
-Here are some common grounds for challenging a notice to complete:
+A notice to complete is a legally binding document, but you can contest it under certain conditions.
+If you think the notice is wrong or unreasonable, you might have a reason to fight it.
+Here are some common reasons to contest a notice to complete:

-While a notice to complete typically allows a standard timeframe (e.g., 14 days), the period must be reasonable based on the circumstances.
-For instance, if unexpected delays occur, the timeframe might be challenged as too strict.
+A notice to complete usually gives a standard amount of time (like 14 days), but the time must be reasonable given the situation.
+For example, if there are delays that weren’t planned for, the time frame might be seen as too strict.

-If the party issuing the notice has not fulfilled their own contractual obligations, the notice may lack validity.
-For example, a seller issuing a notice without providing the title deed may be deemed a good reason to make the notice invalid.
+The notice may not be valid if the person who sent it has not followed through on their own contract.
+For instance, a seller who sends a notice without giving the title deed may be a good reason for the notice to be invalid.

 How to Challenge a Notice to Complete